ifatess/my_blog/_posts/2021-08-27-Where-Reasons-End-by-*Yiyun*-*Li*.md

 > Where I last saw you, he said.
   That line should be mine, I thought.
   Mine, too, he said. --Page 32

+> I've started to understand the point of them, I said.
+They take up space, they distract, they make the difficult less difficult, they even fluff things up a little.
+And they can be a shortcut, too, the ladders, youknow. --Page 46